-Perhaps these mythic landscapes reveal to us “how things ought to be seen,” as experienced by Aldous Huxley, and described in his book The Doors of Perception.
+Perhaps these mythic landscapes reveal to us “how things ought to be seen”, as experienced by Aldous Huxley, and described in his book The Doors of Perception.
 With his consciousness shifted by mescaline, he entered into another realm.
-A realm glimpsed in dreams and entered by shamans during their initiations.
-(A shaman being an intermediary between the natural world, and the spirit world, in traditional societies.)
+It is a realm, glimpsed in dreams, and entered by shamans, during their initiations (a shaman being an intermediary between the natural world, and the spirit world, in certain traditional societies.).
 Nietzsche described something similar when he wrote, that: “in our sleep and in our dreams we pass through the whole thought of earlier humanity.
 I mean, in the same way that man reasons in his dreams, he reasoned when in the waking state many thousands of years....The dream carries us back into earlier states of human culture, and affords us a means of understanding it better."

 Dreams are a beautiful mix of symbols and images.
-They can often feel mythic.
-As well as giving form to our inner loneliness and suffering.
+They can often feel mythic, as well as giving form to our inner loneliness and suffering.
 Even dreams which are not understood have a healing function.
-Over 4000 years ago in Ancient Egypt there were temples known as sleep, or dream temples.
-Where the sick person was put into a trance like state.
-Afterwards the priests and priestesses would interpret their dreams, in order to gain understanding about their illness, and hopefully to find a cure for it.
+Over 4000 years ago, in Ancient Egypt, there were temples known as sleep, or dream temples.
+Here, the sick person was put into a trance-like state.
+Afterwards, the priests and priestesses would interpret their dreams, in order to gain understanding about their illness and, with hope, to find a cure for it.

 I believe that myths hold a similar function.
 That they are able to mirror back to us parts of ourselves which we have repressed or neglected.
 Listening or reading myths is an intensely personal experience.
-99% of the myth may mean nothing to you, but then there’s that 1% that sticks in your mind, and that’s the bit you needed to hear.
+99% of the myth may mean nothing to you, but then there”s that 1 per cent. that sticks in your mind, and that”s the part that you needed to hear.

-Myths and fairy tales helped me though the darkest period in my life.
-Anorexia, family cancers, affairs, and death.
-As usual, it all came at once, but within the stories I found comfort.
-They gave expression to how I felt.
-To how we all feel at times.
-Human or animal, for me there is no distinction when it comes down to how incredibly hard life is.
-How we are all just trying to make it through as best as we can.
+Myths and fairy tales helped me through the darkest period in my life, involving: anorexia, family cancers, affairs, and death.
+As usual, troubles all came at once but, within the stories, I found comfort.
+They gave expression to how I felt; to how we all feel at times.
+For human or animal, to me there is no distinction when it comes down to how incredibly hard life is, and how we are all just trying to make it through as best as we can.

-Death, a theme so prevalent in myths and fairy tales, helps us reflect on our lives.
-On any regrets we may have, and any dreams which are still unfulfilled.
-When we take death into our lives it helps us live with authenticity.
-To tread the path to individualisation, that is not some cookie cutter idea, or a theme for your Instagram page, but who we are deep down.
-An authentic expression of your truest self.
+Death, a theme so prevalent in myths and fairy tales, helps us reflect on our lives: on any regrets we may have, and any dreams which are still unfulfilled.
+When we take the concept of death into our lives it helps us live with authenticity; to tread the path to individualisation.
+This is not about some crackpot idea, or a theme for your Instagram page, but who we are deep down, and an authentic expression of your truest self.

 Identity was the hell of the Greeks, and it is fast making us more anxious and isolated.
 However, image is the classic paradox.
-It is false, but it is also how we express ourselves, and judge others within the first few moments of meeting them.
+It is false, but it is also how we express ourselves, and judge others, within the first few moments of meeting them.
 Authenticity again is key.
 When you meet someone who acts with humility and grace you cannot help but respect them.
-They are the ones with the quiet strength who haven’t wasted years of their life trying to fit other people’s ideals.
+They are the ones with the quiet strength who haven”t wasted years of their life trying to fit other people”s ideals.
 However, they will most probably have known a degree of hopelessness and loneliness, because that is the price of knowing yourself.